Nice3point/RevitTemplates/samples/README.md

     - MVVM pattern implementation with modal and modeless windows
     - Dependency Injection implementation using Hosting
     - Logging
+    - Common configuration in a separate `ServiceDefaults` project
     - Tests example
     - Benchmarks example
     - `IOptions\<T\>` usages for serialization